-The Perseids meteor shower happens every August, and in 2020 the meteor shower will peak on August 11 and 12.
-While the moon will appear half full (or a quarter moon) this year, the Perseids usually outshine the light of the moon, showering 50-75 meteors an hour.
+The Perseids meteor shower happens every August, and in 2021 the meteor shower will peak on August 11 and 12.
+The moon will appear as a crescent this year, making the sky perfectly dark for viewing the brilliant meteors.
+The Perseids shower 50-75 meteors an hour.

 Whether you’re looking for a romantic date night, an opportunity to really wow a first-time camper, or a quiet night to yourself, the Perseids are not to be missed.
 Here are some tips to see the meteor shower at its best.

 1) Find dark skies using a light pollution map.

 The full moon isn’t the only thing that can outshine the Perseids’ glow.
 Get as far as you can from artificial light to ensure dark skies and better viewing.
 Try using the Light Pollution overlay in Gaia GPS to find campsites unaffected by city lights.

 2) Look for the Perseids meteor shower during a new moon or a crescent moon

 The Perseids are usually active from mid-July through August, with a peak in early August.
 This year, the best time to see them is during the peak on August 11 and 12 where the meteors will likely outshine the light of the quarter moon.